Stéphanie, Grand Duchess of Luxembourg

-Princess Stéphanie, Hereditary Grand Duchess of Luxembourg (born Countess Stéphanie de Lannoy on 18 February 1984), is the wife of Hereditary Grand Duke Guillaume, the heir apparent to the throne of Luxembourg.
-She became engaged to the Hereditary Grand Duke on 26 April 2012 and married him, in a civil ceremony, on 19 October 2012, followed by a religious service the next day.
-The couple have a son, Prince Charles.
+Stéphanie (born Countess Stéphanie de Lannoy on 18 February 1984) is Grand Duchess of Luxembourg as the wife of Grand Duke Guillaume V. She became engaged to the then Hereditary Grand Duke on 26 April 2012 and married him, in a civil ceremony, on 19 October 2012, followed by a religious service the next day.
+The couple have two sons, Prince Charles and Prince François.

 Early life and ancestry

-Stéphanie de Lannoy was born on 18 February 1984 in Ronse, East Flanders, Belgium.
-She is the youngest child and fourth daughter of the eight children of Count Philippe de Lannoy (1922–2019) and Alix della Faille de Leverghem (1941–2012).
+Stéphanie Marie Claudine Christine de Lannoy was born on 18 February 1984 in Ronse, East Flanders, Belgium.
+She is the youngest child and fourth daughter of the eight children of Count Philippe de Lannoy (1922–2019) and his wife, Alix della Faille de Leverghem (1941–2012).

 The House of Lannoy has been traced back to the 13th-century nobility of Hainaut, its members distinguishing themselves in military command and affairs of state.
 Those descended from Charles de Lannoy, 1st Prince of Sulmona, the victor of Pavia, held the title of Imperial count/countess from 1526.
-One branch of the family emigrated to the United States, changed their name to Delano and were ancestors of Franklin Delano Roosevelt.
+One branch of the family is said to have immigrated to the United States, changed their name to Delano and were ancestors of Franklin Delano Roosevelt.

 Education and career

 Stéphanie attended the Dutch-language Sancta Maria de Ronse school and continued her education at Collège Saint-Odile in France.
 She then returned to Brussels for studies at L'Institut de la Vierge Fidèle, before taking up Russian language and literature in Moscow for a year.
 She majored in German philology at the University of Louvain (UCLouvain) in Louvain-la-Neuve and also earned a master's degree at Humboldt University of Berlin.
-She is fluent in Dutch, French, English and German.
-She is also able to speak a fair amount of Luxembourgish and Russian.
+She is fluent in French, Luxembourgish, English and German.

 While in Berlin, Stéphanie worked as an intern at the Walloon Export and Foreign Investment Agency under the sponsorship of the Belgian Embassy.
 When she returned to Belgium, she worked for an investment fund company in Brussels.
 Stéphanie studied art history at the Sotheby's Institute during her time with her husband in London from 2018 until 2019.